pachyderm/pachyderm/doc/deployment/deploy_custom.md

 allowing the use of the older signature.
 Using this flag will also disable SSL for connections to the object store with the `minio` driver.
 You can reenable it with the `-s` or `--secure` flag.
+You can also edit the `pachyderm-storage-secret` Kubernetes manifest it produces manually, which is detailed below.

 #### Object store parameters